dbook80/OU/README.md

 # OU
-Some programs/functions I had to write at Ohio University |
+model view controller GUI template using NetBeans IDE |
-model view controller GUI template
+The GUI is executed from the model class